andrewrahmberg-rgb/andrewrahmberg-rgb/README.md

 ## Hi there 👋

+Cytometry In R

+Location: Silver Spring, Maryland, USA

+My Favorite Fluorophore/Metal-Isotope: BV421

+Previous Coding Experience: minimal

+What I Hope to Get From This Course: experience with flow data outside of flowjo

 <!--
 **andrewrahmberg-rgb/andrewrahmberg-rgb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.